theand9/theand9/README.md

    Achieved a 30% increase in farming profitability with a 91% F1 score.

 5. **[Checkmate Fact Checker](https://github.com/theand9/checkmate_fact-checker)**
-   *Real-time misinformation detection using BERT.*
+   *Real-time misinformation detection using NLP.*
    Improved public health campaign engagement by 18% for high-risk groups.

 Explore more projects in my repositories!